kjam/datafuzz/README.rst

 Recommended use is with a proper Virtual Environment (learn more about `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`).

-For more details see :doc:`/installation`
+For more details see Installation Instructions.

 Contribute
 ----------